-At the core of this programme is the report Delivering the circular economy: a toolkit for policymakers, which describes a step-by-step methodology and demonstrates its application through a case study in Denmark.
+The report Delivering the circular economy: a toolkit for policymakers, describes a step-by-step methodology and demonstrates its application through a case study in Denmark.

 The circular economy offers business leaders and governments a clear opportunity for long-term growth that is less dependent on cheap materials and energy, and which can restore and regenerate natural capital.
-This report complements the recently published report Growth Within: A circular economy vision for a competitive Europe by providing an actionable toolkit for policymakers.
-The executive summary, key charts, and an interactive version of the full report may be downloaded below.
+This report complements the published report Growth Within: A circular economy vision for a competitive Europe by providing an actionable toolkit for policymakers.

 The report provides a step-by-step methodology including 11 tools, which aim to:

-Resourcing and funding is often the most limiting factors for policymakers and public servants to perform a meaningful assessment of circular economy potential and policymaking in their region.
-The plug- and-play tools facilitates such assessments for the steps where it is most needed.
+Resourcing and funding are often the most limiting factors for policymakers and public servants to perform a meaningful assessment of circular economy potential and policymaking in their region.
+The plug-and-play tools facilitates such assessments for the steps where it is most needed.